Lonas-l/Lonas-l/README.md

 - **Selenium (a little)**
 - **Different google extension for helping (check pixsel perfet, reset cookies and other)**

-<sup>I don't include skills and tools like Figma, Google Documents, Slack and others, because they really suck.

 ---

 ## Certificates :trophy: